-24. 5000mah Rechargeable Fan/LED Light – This fan may be small, however it puts out some good air flow to cool you down.
-And it has the LED light!
+24. 5000mah Rechargeable Fan/LED Light – This fan may be small, however, it puts out some good airflow to cool you down.
+And it has an LED light!

 25. Bug Zapper Light Rechargeable – Still testing this little thing out.